1979 Herat uprising: Uprising

 The rebellion overran all the districts around Herat, except Obeh and Pashtun Zarghun where government command posts held out, and spread a few days later to Badghis Province, and then on to other neighbouring provinces.

 After the initial shock of losing a major city and the defection of a whole division, the DRA reacted ruthlessly.
-The 4th and 15th armoured brigades were sent from Pul-e-Charki, but due to the distance they had to travel, Hafizullah Amin ordered Major General Sayyed Mukharam, commander of the Kandahar garrison to send an armoured force that could reach Herat faster.
+The much more reliable 4th and 15th Armoured Brigades were sent from Pul-e-Charkhi, but due to the distance they had to travel, Hafizullah Amin ordered Major General Sayyed Mukharam, commander of the Kandahar garrison to send an armored force that could reach Herat faster.
+Additionally, Amin ordered the mobilization of the Afghan Commando Forces, stationed in Kabul, and the 2nd Army Corps, stationed in Kandahar.
 Mukharam's column of 30 tanks and 300 men arrived at Herat on March 20, waving green flags and Qurans, which induced the insurgents to believe that rebellion had spread to the whole country.
 The Khalq troops were thus allowed to pass, and recapture the city.
-The government forces then subjected Herat to an aerial bombardment with Ilyushin Il-28 bombers flying from Shindand Air Base, during which the city was heavily damaged, and thousands of Heratis were killed, though the exact death toll is uncertain: the lowest estimate runs at 3,000 to 4,000 dead, while the higher-case estimate reaches 25,000 dead.
-In 1992, a mass grave was uncovered, containing 2,000 bodies of those killed by the DRA repression.
+The government forces then subjected Herat to an aerial bombardment, led by Shahnawaz Tanai and Abdul Qadir, with Ilyushin Il-28 bombers flying from Shindand Air Base, during which the city was heavily damaged, and thousands of Heratis were killed, though the exact death toll is uncertain: the lowest estimate runs at 3,000 to 4,000 dead, while the higher-case estimate reaches 25,000 dead.
+In 1992, a mass grave was uncovered, containing 2,000 bodies of those killed by Khalqist repression.